Applications are evaluated on a first come, first served basis.

 (**We recommend you contact us to discuss language requirements)

-Applicants for the on-campus program only must provide a visual art portfolio of your work that includes drawings or paintings and any relevant 2D or 3D computer work: 5 to 10 different pieces.
+Applicants for the on-campus program only must provide a visual art portfolio of your work that includes drawings or paintings and any relevant 2D or 3D computer work: up to 5-10 different pieces.
 (Please make sure to only send us your best work).
 Your portfolio may be sent digitally.
 If you have a website or blog link or want to send your portfolio attached to an email as .jpg files, that is acceptable as well.
 Please make sure to include the link in your application form.

 Admission to programs will be granted on a “first qualified, first served” basis.